Drivetrain Solutions

 1Visitor Economy Analysis

-Lockhart's visitor economy separates into two primary segments with distinct behavioral patterns and economic contributions.
+Lockhart's visitor economy divides into two segments with distinct spending patterns.

 Commuters (2+ visits/month)

-These visitors form the reliable sales-tax base of the city, representing consistent, repeat economic activity.
-Primary origins include Austin, San Marcos, Kyle, and Luling, with average visits of 4-6 days per month.
-Their spend profile is stable and necessity-driven, concentrated at H-E-B and Walmart.
+These visitors form the city's sales-tax base through consistent, repeat activity.
+Primary origins are Austin, San Marcos, Kyle, and Luling, averaging 4-6 days per month.
+Their spending is stable and necessity-driven, concentrated at H-E-B and Walmart.

 Day Trippers (1 visit/month)

-Day Trippers are fewer in number but generate outsized per-day revenue.
-Primary origins include Austin, San Antonio, New Braunfels, and Victoria, with spend per visit ranging from $100-$120+.
+Day Trippers are fewer in number but generate higher revenue per visit.
+Primary origins are Austin, San Antonio, New Braunfels, and Victoria, with spend per visit ranging from $100-$120+.
 Their transactions concentrate at BBQ establishments and downtown retail.

 Key Insight

-Lockhart's challenge is not visitation, but conversion.
-High-value visitors arrive, spend once, and leave.
-The opportunity lies in increasing transactions per visitor and extending length of stay.
+Lockhart's main constraint is conversion, not visitation.
+High-value visitors typically arrive, spend once, and leave.
+The opportunity is to increase transactions per visitor and extend length of stay.

 2Generational Spend Analysis

-Understanding which age groups drive the most value to Lockhart enables optimized marketing spend and targeted economic development initiatives.
+Identifying which age groups drive the most value supports more efficient marketing spend and targeted economic development.

 GenerationAvg TicketUnique VisitorsTotal Revenue